jeanwang2dev/phpDocker/README.md

 # Building a simple php apache and mysql environment in Docker

  * I want to quickly spin up a php apache and mysql environment with Docker on a Remote Sever
- * I want to be able to mount my project code and run on the environment on Docker
+ * I want to be able to mount a small project code and run on the environment on Docker
  * I want to be able to customize your MySQL Database in Docker with pre-populated data
    * There are three ways to pre-populated the data
      1. Import the .sql file with phpMyAdmin manually after the services are up (this one doesn't really count as pre-populated) [see code from my branch](https://github.com/jeanwang2dev/phpDocker/tree/importDB-with-phpMyAdmin)